keep the kids busy this Easter break with great crafts!

-Take a look at our ideas below, and if after reading you have any suggestions of your own, be sure to share them with us.
+Take a look at our ideas below.
+If after reading you have any suggestions of your own, be sure to share them with us.

 Egg-cellent Idea #1: Make Easter Bunny eggs

-We suspect the eggs in the image above are made out of wood, but for this very easy Easter craft, you can also use plastic moulded eggs or actual hard-boiled eggs (though you will need to discard them eventually).
+We suspect the eggs in the image above are made out of wood.
+However, for this very easy Easter craft, you can also use plastic moulded eggs.
+Why not actual hard-boiled eggs (though you will need to discard them eventually).

-You will also need: stiff felt or card; scissors, craft paint or felt-tip pens, an egg-cup or other stand-up container, glue, and a colored pom pom.
-You can buy what you need from your local craft shop, or from online craft stores such as Hobbycraft for your materials, and Glue Guns Direct for your adhesive.
+You will also need: stiff felt or card; scissors, craft paint or felt-tip pens, an egg cup or other stand-up container, glue, and a coloured pom-pom.
+You can buy what you need from your local craft shop, or from online craft stores.
+Great choice include stores such as Hobbycraft for your materials.
+Plus Glue Guns Direct for your adhesive.

-Your children will be able to manage much of this craft alone, though you may want to help them with the cutting out and glueing (if using hot glue) if they are of a very young age.
+Your children will be able to manage much of this craft alone.
+Though you may want to help them with the cutting out and glueing.
+Especially if using hot glue and if they are of a very young age.

 Simply draw ear shapes onto the felt or card, and then carefully cut them out with the scissors.
-You might also want to draw and cut out feet (not pictured) if you want them to self-stand without the aid of an egg cup or similar.
+You might also want to draw and cut out feet (not pictured).
+If you are wanting them to self-stand without the aid of an egg cup or similar.

-Using your paint or felt-tip pens, give the bunny a cute face, and any other colouring if your children want to get creative.
+Using your paint or felt-tip pens give the bunny a cute face.
+Finish off any other colouring if your children want to get creative.

-Then using the glue, carefully fix the ears and feet, as well as the pom pom (for the tail) onto the egg.
-If angled right, the feet and pom pom should keep the egg standing upright, so you will easily be able to position the bunny egg on your mantelpiece or table without an egg cup.
-You might want also want to crease one of the ears if you want one to look floppy and dare we say it, cute!
+Then using the glue, carefully fix the ears and feet as well as the pom-pom (for the tail).
+If angled right, the feet and pom-pom should keep the egg standing upright.
+So you will easily be able to position the bunny egg on your mantelpiece or table without an egg cup.
+You might want also want to fold one of the ears if you want one to look floppy.

 Finished!
 As we said, very simple.
-If your children enjoy craft, you might also want to consider our other Easter craft ideas to keep them occupied over the holidays.
+If your children enjoy craft check out our other Easter craft ideas to keep them occupied over the holidays.